-As a partner in the Akron office of Hahn Loeser, Bret counsels clients on the protection of U.S. and international intellectual property, including patents, trademarks, copyrights, trade secrets and domain names.
+As a partner in the Cleveland office of Hahn Loeser, Bret counsels clients on the protection of U.S. and international intellectual property, including patents, trademarks, copyrights, trade secrets and domain names.

 At Hahn Loeser